blu-rayy/Guessle/README.md

 ## Features
 - **Classic Gameplay**: Find and match pairs of cards.
-- **Difficulty Levels**: Choose between Easy, Medium, and Hard modes to challenge yourself.
 - **Timed Rounds**: Each game is timed, adding an extra layer of challenge.
 - **Clean UI**: A simple and intuitive user interface built with Material Design components.

 ---

-## Screenshots

-*(It's highly recommended to add screenshots of your app here.
-They make the README much more engaging.)*

 ## Screenshots

 | Main Menu | Game Screen |
 | :---: | :---: |
 | ![Main Menu](screenshots/MainScreen.jpg) | ![Game Screen](screenshots/GameScreen.jpg) |

 ---